looker-open-source/components/docs/style/Typography.md

 ## Typescale

-The Lens typescale is designed to provide consistent and harmonious typographic styles.
+The Lens type scale is designed to provide consistent and harmonious typographic styles.

 ```js noeditor
   const specimen = "Data analytics ❤️"